akiratechhq/review-casinoverse-land-2022-08/Readme.md

 This report represents the results of the engagement with **Casino Metaverse** to review **Casinoverse Land**.

 The review was conducted over the course of **1 week** from **August the 1st to August the 5th, 2022**.
 A total of **5 person-days** were spent reviewing the code.

-### Week 1

-During the first week, we

-- review code and start drafting some initial issues
-- create a Fisher Yates proof of concept
-- set up a meeting to discuss the issues
-- work on the report
-- present report

 ## Scope